 The owner of the property will often argue that you’re to blame for the slip and fall injury under the “comparative negligence” concept.
 In the event that they succeed in showing you share in the liability, the award you receive as compensation reduces by a percentage that equals your contributory share in the accident.

 A slip and fall injury lawyer can help you recover claims by arguing your case to show that responsibility for the injury entirely lies with the property owner.
 To find information to build a strong case against the defendant, the lawyer may ask you questions concerning the following, or otherwise seek to find the answers elsewhere;

-1. The circumstances that led you to being at the place where the fall happened and if your presence was legitimate.
-That is, if the property owner expected or needed you to be there.
+1. The circumstances that led you to be at the place where the fall happened and if your presence was legitimate.
+That is if the property owner expected or needed you to be there.

 2. For how long the danger had been there, and if it was reasonable for the property owner to allow the threat to exist.
 Also, if the owner was already aware if there was such a danger.